CleverRaven/Cataclysm-DDA/doc/SIDEBAR_MOD.md

 | `W_PAD_CENTER`     | Adds enough left-padding to center the widget text (widget is center-aligned)
 | `W_PAD_NONE`       | Omits the left-padding altogether (widget is left-aligned)
 | `W_DYNAMIC_HEIGHT` | Allows certain multi-line widgets to dynamically adjust their height

+## variable ranges

+These optional fields may be defined for widgets having a numeric variable:

+- `var_min`: Minimum value the `var` can ever have.
+Default is 0, unless var has a known minimum.
+- `var_norm`: Normal or baseline `var` value.
+No default, unless var has a known normal value.
+- `var_max`: Maximum value `var` can have.
+No default, unless var has a known maximum value.

+All these fields expect integer numeric values.

+Variables with a known "var_norm" include the stat attributes "stat_str", "stat_dex", "stat_int",
+and "stat_per".

+Variables with a known "var_max" include "stamina", "mana", "bp_hp", "bp_warmth", and "bp_wetness".

+For "graph" style widgets, you should provide a "var_max" value for any "var" that doesn't have a known, inherent maximum.
+The "var_max" should be the point at which the graph is full.

+This helps the graph widget know whether it needs to show values up to 10000 (like stamina) or only up to 100 or 200 (like focus).
+If a var usually varies within a range `[low, high]`, select a "var_max" greater than `high` to be sure the normal variance is captured in the graph's range.

+For both "graph" and "number" style widgets, these limits also determine how the range of colors are mapped to the numeric values shown.

 # Variables